Ashes110/libft/README.md

 # libft

-"libft" is a library of reimplementations in "libc" and extensions of some functions.
+"libft" is a library of reimplementation and utility functions of some functions of "libc".

 # Usage